 While there’s no one right way to establish hierarchy in your designs (and you may employ a few tactics in one design as these examples do), being aware of the methods at your disposal can help you be purposeful in your visual communication or troubleshoot a design that isn’t quite right yet.

-How to Establish Visual Hierarchy with Adobe Spark
+How to Establish Visual Hierarchy with Adobe Express

 Long-press on the part of the message you want to emphasize in order to apply distinct styles or tap on the ‘a’ icon to enter the new multi-styling mode.
 Change up the font, color, shape, or opacity to make your highlighted text appear just as you want it.
 To apply the new style to any other word(s) within the text block, just tap on the words.
 To remove the style from a highlighted word, simply tap it again.
 Insider tip: give the Style Suggestion Wheel a spin for awesome text effects.

-Employ these design strategies and Adobe Spark’s multi-style text editing in your next design—don’t forget to share them with #adobespark.
-We love to re-share great design!
+Employ these design strategies and Adobe Express' multi-style text editing in your next design.

 Header Photo by Samuel Zeller on Unsplash